wrecord94/Data-Science-with-Pandas/README.md

    > Make a judgement if our regression is good or bad based on how well the model fits our data and the r-squared metric
    > Run regressions with scikit-learn and calculate the coefficients.

+9. Google Trends Data

-9. Analysing a dataset on the past winners of the Nobel Prize - with Plotly, Matplotlib and Seaborn
+10. Analysing a dataset on the past winners of the Nobel Prize - with Plotly, Matplotlib and Seaborn
    > Create a Choropleth to display data on a map.
    > Create bar charts showing different segments of the data with plotly.
    > Create Sunburst charts with plotly.